Photo by Jim Sheridan

 Volunteers are our greatest asset.
 The MCJC relies on skilled, trained volunteers to provide many of our services .
 Dozens of citizens give their time every year to staff and promote our programs.
 Volunteers serve as members of the Citizen Advisory Board

 , Restorative Reentry's Circles of Support and Accountability

 and occasionally as mediators and facilitators for community forums.
-The MCJC needs community members who are willing to deliver restorative justice in the Montpelier area by giving five to eight hours a month for at least a year to serve on a Reparative Board or a COSA.
+The MCJC needs community members who are willing to deliver restorative justice in the Montpelier area by giving five to eight hours a month for at least a year to serve on a Restorative Justice Panel or a COSA.
 All volunteers are provided initial and ongoing training and support.

 "Why we are all here is that we volunteers feel the great truth about life is